-The board functions very cohesively, which allows most of its tasks to be performed at the board level.
-The board additionally has five standing committees and utilizes task force ad hoc committees and advisory committees that are formed to examine specific topics, and then are disbanded following completion of the task.
+The Board functions cohesively, which allows most of its tasks to be performed at the board level.
+The Board additionally has five standing committees and utilizes task force ad hoc committees and advisory committees that are formed to examine specific topics, and then disbanded following completion of the task.
 These committees recommend policies that advance mission-related goals.

-The five standing committees (described below) are utilized to assist the board in establishing its goals and aids in organizing its activities in pursuit of ensuring the health, safety and welfare of the public.
+The five standing committees (described below) assist the Board in establishing its goals and aids in organizing activities in pursuit of ensuring the health, safety and welfare of the public.